letmegro/ESP32-random-number-guesser-webserver-response/README.md

 Milestone 1: Successfully generate HTML code and responses that are handled in the micro controller using C++. :white_check_mark:

-Milestone 2: add header value extraction and conversion for greater handling capabilities within the microcontroller.
+Milestone 2: add header value extraction and conversion for greater handling capabilities within the microcontroller. :eight_spoked_asterisk:

 Goal: connect random number guesser to a larger project so a user can select and play guess while the microcontroller is operational